n8henrie/n8henrie.github.io/_posts/2023-08-02-hacking-on-nixpkgs-with-nix-develop.md

 (SPOILER: I was not successful, but I did learn a few things along the way.)

-commit (though one would normally stay on `master` in order to contribute a PR).
+I start by cloning nixpkgs, and for the sake of reproducibility for readers in years to come (one of the big advantages of nix!) we'll checkout a specific commit (though one would normally stay on `master` in order to contribute a PR).